jhashemi/marketads.dataform/docs/MOCK_IMPLEMENTATIONS.md

 ## Database Connector Mock - No Longer Used

 The `dbConnector` mock, which was initially used in `includes/rules/schema_analyzer.js` to simulate database interactions, is no longer used.
-The `schema_analyzer.js` module now leverages Dataform's native capabilities to query BigQuery directly.
+The `schema_analyzer.js` module now leverages Dataform's native capabilities to query BigQuery directly, using INFORMATION_SCHEMA.

 The `includes/bigquery/db_connector.js` file, which was planned to house a real database connector, is therefore no longer needed and was not created.

 Database interactions are now handled directly within Dataform SQLX files and JavaScript code using Dataform's built-in functions and variable substitution, as documented in ADR 002 and `docs/DATAFORM_BEST_PRACTICES.md`.
+The configuration for database connections is managed within the `dataform.json` file and the `config` blocks of SQLX definitions, using Dataform's native project and dataset settings.